Netcentric/fe-build/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability please send us an email with the details to @netcentric.biz.
+To report a vulnerability please send us an email with the details to opensource@netcentric.biz.
 This will help us to assess the risk and start the necessary steps.

 Please **do not** file a GitHub issue for a vulnerability.